MrCartoonology/mrcartoonology.github.io/_posts/2025-04-17-supercal_first_experiments.md

 Inspired by the [AI Engineering Book](https://a.co/d/2Zg6JWS) by [Chip Huyen](https://huyenchip.com/), I'm curious:

 * How is `supercalifragilisticexpialidocious` tokenized?
-* what would happen if we finetuned a model to *forget* what it knows about  `supercal...` and then asked what it means?
+* what would happen if we fine-tuned a model to *forget* what it knows about  `supercal...` and then asked what it means?

 Would the model construct meaning from the subword tokens?
-In short, this post takes a light-hearted fun approach to exploring how LLMs derive meaning from tokenized input.
+In short, this post takes a light-hearted, fun approach to exploring how LLMs derive meaning from tokenized input.
 We'll dabble with prompt engineering, fine-tuning, and  made-up words to test the boundaries of unlearning.

 ### Expectations